jrjfeath/Featherstone_Labs_Suite/README.md

 # Feather_Labs_Suite
 A suite of tools coded for python versions 3.6+ for analyzing gaussian input and output files.

+## Installation

+- Prerequisites, will prompt for install on first launch.
+  - pyqt5
+  - numpy
+  - xlsxwriter
+  - gitpython

 The various tab features are explained below.

 ## Modifying Tools